kumudha24/plantaid/README.md

 Explain the methods they used to cure them

-Show results with before/after photos for easy reference

 ✨ Our Mission:
 To create a space where plant care knowledge is accessible, practical, and rooted in real success stories—so that together we can keep our plants healthy and thriving.